Social Media: Zero Tolerance

 RISK STRATIFICATION

 Risk stratification is a mechanism used to identify and subsequently manage those patients deemed as being at high risk of requiring urgent or emergency care.
 Usually this includes patients with long-term conditions, e.g. cancer.
-Your information is collected by a number of sources, including The Chislehurst Medical Practice; this information is processed electronically and given a risk score which is relayed to your GP who can then decide on any necessary actions to ensure that you receive the most appropriate care.
+Your information is collected by a number of sources, including The Chislehurst Partnership; this information is processed electronically and given a risk score which is relayed to your GP who can then decide on any necessary actions to ensure that you receive the most appropriate care.

 INVOICE VALIDATION